Firefly55lm/superconductors_critical_temperature_analysis/README.md

-# INFERENTIAL ANALYSIS OF THE CRITICAL TEMPERATURE IN SUPERCONDUCTORS
+# INFERENTIAL ANALYSIS OF THE CRITICAL TEMPERATURE IN SUPERCONDUCTORS ON DOCKER WITH SPARK

 ## ABSTRACT
 This repository contains and analysis carried on for academic purposes, related to Big Data analysis infrastructures and techniques.